Christmas is returning for only the second time at The Wizarding World of Harry Potter!

 Given just how, well, magical the new projection-mapping show is, it’s easily the most popular part of Christmas in The Wizarding World of Harry Potter (not surprising, given how well-attended Nighttime Lights was over the summer).
 In order to ensure you have the best vantage point for The Magic of Christmas at Hogwarts, we’ve compiled a few handy-dandy tips.
 Please stick to these in order to maximize your enjoyment of the show – not to mention maximizing your sanity.

-- Employees will be stationed outside of the Wizarding World to control the flow of traffic coming into the land when needed.
+- Employees will be stationed outside of the Wizarding World and inside to control the flow of traffic coming into the land when needed.
 When that happens, be patient – you’ll only be waiting about 10 minutes before being let in to see The Magic of Christmas.

-- The first performance of the evening will almost certainly be at capacity; for this reason, we strongly recommend catching the last two showings of the night (when Universal says Magic of Christmas is best, anyway).
+- The first performance of the evening will almost certainly be at capacity; for this reason, we strongly recommend catching the last three showings of the night (when Universal says Magic of Christmas is best, anyway).
 This way, it’ll be far easier to get a better view of the action.

 - If you are aiming for one of the final two showtimes, you should be able to arrive only five minutes before they’re scheduled to kick off and still get a great seat.
 (This sure beats the two or three hours that many guests will spend camping out at the viewing area before the first performance of the evening!)